ayvi-0001/notion-api/README.md

 new_page = notion.Page.create(new_database, page_title="A new database row")
 ```

-Blocks are also created using the classmethods of `Block`.
-They all require a parent instance of either `Page` or `Block` to append the new block too.
+Blocks are also created using classmethods.
+They require a parent instance of either `Page` or `Block` to append the new block too.
-The newly created block is returned as an instance of `Block`, which can be used as the parent instance to a nested block.
+The newly created block is returned as an instance of `Block`, which can be used as the parent instance to another nested block.

+By default, blocks are appended to the bottom of the parent block.
+To append the block somewhere else other than the bottom of the parent block, use the `after` parameter and set its value to the ID of the block that the new block should be appended after.
+The block_id used in the `after` paramater must still be a child to the parent instance.
 ```py
 from notion import properties as prop